5-Methoxytryptamine: Metabolism

 5-MT is metabolized by deamination by monoamine oxidase (MAO), specifically monoamine oxidase A (MAO-A) and to a much lesser extent by monoamine oxidase B (MAO-B).
+Metabolites of 5-MT include 5-methoxyindole-3-acetic acid (5-MIAA) and 5-methoxytryptophol.
+It may also be metabolized into melatonin.

 Brain levels of 5-MT following central administration of 5-MT in rats were potentiated by 20-fold by the MAO-A inhibitor clorgyline and by 5.5-fold by the MAO-B inhibitor selegiline.
 Similarly, levels of serotonin and phenethylamine were also greatly elevated by these drugs.
-In accordance with the potentiation of brain levels of 5-MT by MAOIs, the behavioral effects of centrally administered 5-MT in rats, for instance in the conditioned avoidance response test, are markedly enhanced by MAOIs, including by the dual MAO-A and MAO-B inhibitor iproniazid and by clorgyline and selegiline.

-Similarly to rat findings, pineal gland levels of endogenous 5-MT are dramatically elevated by the MAO-A inhibitor clorgyline and by the dual MAO-A and MAO-B inhibitor pargyline in hamsters, and plasma levels of exogenous 5-MT are greatly elevated by these MAOIs as well.
+In accordance with the potentiation of brain levels of 5-MT by MAOIs, the behavioral effects of centrally administered 5-MT in rats, for instance in the conditioned avoidance response test, are markedly enhanced by MAOIs, including by the dual MAO-A and MAO-B inhibitor iproniazid as well as by clorgyline and selegiline.
+The non-selective MAO-A and MAO-B inhibitor tranylcypromine has also been frequently used to potentiate the effects of 5-MT in animal studies.
+Similarly to the exogenous rat findings, pineal gland levels of endogenous 5-MT are dramatically elevated by the MAO-A inhibitor clorgyline and by the dual MAO-A and MAO-B inhibitor pargyline in hamsters, and plasma levels of exogenous 5-MT are greatly elevated by these MAOIs as well.
 Conversely, selegiline was ineffective in elevating brain or plasma 5-MT levels in hamsters.

-The non-selective MAO-A and MAO-B inhibitor tranylcypromine has been frequently used to potentiate the effects of 5-MT in animal studies.

-5-MT is orally inactive in humans presumably due to rapid metabolism by MAO-A.

-Metabolites of 5-MT include 5-methoxyindole-3-acetic acid (5-MIAA) and 5-methoxytryptophol.
-It may also be metabolized into melatonin.